slackapi/bolt-js/docs/_deployments/heroku.md

 ---
 # Deploying to Heroku

+> ⚠️ Using Heroku dynos to complete this tutorial counts towards your usage.
+[Delete your app](https://devcenter.heroku.com/articles/heroku-cli-commands#heroku-apps-destroy) as soon as you are done to control costs.

 <div class="section-content">
 This guide will walk you through preparing and deploying a Slack app using [Bolt for JavaScript](/bolt-js) and the [Heroku platform](https://heroku.com/).
 Along the way, we’ll download a Bolt Slack app, prepare it for Heroku, and deploy it.
 </div>